22Ujjwal/MySpace/README.md

 **Life is fun.**

 Today-Friday evening I'm reading about [ANNs](https://www.geeksforgeeks.org/artificial-neural-networks-and-its-applications/) and [RNNs](https://www.geeksforgeeks.org/introduction-to-recurrent-neural-network/) would suggest referencing them in future.
+Neural Nets are my new friends!!

 **Happy Coding<>**